XenHat/SublimeLinter-contrib-lslint/README.md

 ### Plugin installation
 Please use [Package Control][pc] to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won't cover that here.

+**Note** For the time being, please add this repository to the package manager as described in the [package manager user manual](https://packagecontrol.io/docs/usage)

 To install via Package Control, do the following: